bgschiller/pixyll/_posts/2019-01-26-residency-scheduling.md

 tags: [programming, optimization, python]
 ---

 Last year, Morgan was given the responsibility of planning the schedule for her residency program—who would be working which rotation each month.
-She was griping to me about all the requirements: "Everyone has to do three months of FMS", but "No one can do more than two months of FMS in a row".
+She was describing all the requirements: "Everyone has to do three months of FMS", but "No one can do more than two months of FMS in a row".
 "Everyone has to do a month of School-based Peds", but "No one can do School-based Peds in July or August (no school)".

 As she described the difficult constraints, I was quietly nursing a geeky excitement.
 This sounded like a great problem for a computer to solve!
 I asked if I could take the scheduling task off of Morgan's hands, and she graciously agreed.